mgp25/psn-api/README.md

 ## How to get refresh token

-Sony now is using reCaptcha.
+Sony is using reCaptcha now.
 There is no way to do this authentication via the Script at this time.
 So we have worked around the authentication issue by doing the following.

 1. From the PSN Website or App or Console Enable 2 Step Verification
-2. Go to [https://auth.api.sonyentertainmentnetwork.com/login.jsp](https://auth.api.sonyentertainmentnetwork.com/login.jsp) Enter your credentials, Solve the reCaptcha, and when you get the `ENTER Verification Code` screen take a look at the URL in your browser.
+2. Go to [https://www.bungie.net/en/User/SignIn/Psnid?code=000000](https://www.bungie.net/en/User/SignIn/Psnid?code=000000) Enter your credentials, Solve the reCaptcha, and when you get the `ENTER Verification Code` screen take a look at the URL in your browser.
 Collect the following ID: `ticket_uuid=b7aeb485-xxxx-4ec2-zzzz-0f23bcee5bc5&layout_type=......` **DO NOT ENTER THE VERIFICATION CODE**
 3. From the API

 ```python